 Driving around PEC you pass so many wineries that looks nice and interesting but the problem is there are so many places but only so much time to visit them all.
 We already have a list of places we’d like to visit next time.
 We’re especially looking out for natural wines, orange wines and other unique varieties.

 There are a growing number of breweries and cider houses in PEC and I’d like to try.
 Settlers Cider Co. is one I’ve yet to visit that is on my list for next time.
-Also Slake Brewing just opened up in October last year and looks great so it’s definitely one to try on our next visit.

 I hope to be back in Prince Edward County again soon to return to my favourite places and try some new ones!
 Read my complete Prince Edward County Travel Guide for more!
 And read all my posts about Prince Edward County here!